-Number of shares to

-be issued upon Number of

-exercise of Weighted-average additional

-outstanding cise price of shares remaining

-options, warrants outstand ding options, available for future

-and rights(A) warrants and rights issuance

-Equity compensation plans approved by shareholders: 2008 Long Term Incentive Plan 2,689,318 \$ 51.87 1,701,461 (B)

-Equity compensation plans not approved by shareholders: 2008 Long Term Incentive Plan for EnergySouth, Inc. Employees and Other Eligible Individuals(C) 11,800 \$ 49.57 195,488 (D)

-Total 2,701,118 \$ 51.86 1,896,949
+Number of shares to be issued upon Number of exercise of Weigh ted-average additional shares remaining outstanding exer cise price of options, warrants outstanding options, warrants and rights available for future issuance and rights(A) Equity compensation plans approved by shareholders: 2008 Long Term Incentive Plan 2,689,318 \$ 51.87 1,701,461 (B) Equity compensation plans not approved by shareholders: 2008 Long Term Incentive Plan for EnergySouth, Inc. Employees and Other Eligible Individuals(C) 11,800 \$ 49.57 195,488 (D) Total 2,701,118 \$ 51.86 1,896,949

-- (A) Consists solely of options to purchase shares of our common stock, all of which were granted at an exercise price of 100% of the grant date fair market value of the shares subject to the option. - (B) The number of shares available for future issuance is increased by the number of shares withheld to satisfy tax withholding obligations relating to stock option and other plan awards and by the number of shares subject to awards that lapse, expire or are otherwise terminated or are settled other than by the issuance of shares.

-(C) Adopted in connection with our acquisition of Energy South, Inc. in October 2008 to utilize shares remaining available under the 2008 Incentive Plan of Energy South. - (C) Adopted in connection with our acquisition of EnergySouth, Inc. in October 2008 to utilize shares remaining available under the 2008 Incentive Plan of EnergySouth, Inc., which had been previously approved by EnergySouth, Inc. shareholders. - (D) The number of shares available for future issuance is increased by the number of shares subject to awards that terminate without the issuance of shares.
+- (A) Consists solely of options to purchase shares of our common stock, all of which were granted at an exercise price of 100% of the grant date fair market value of the shares subject to the option. - (B) The number of shares available for future issuance is increased by the number of shares withheld to satisfy tax withholding obligations relating to stock option and other plan awards and by the number of shares subject to awards that lapse, expire or are otherwise terminated or are settled other than by the issuance of shares. - (C) Adopted in connection with our acquisition of EnergySouth, Inc. in October 2008 to utilize shares remaining available under the 2008 Incentive Plan of EnergySouth, Inc., which had been previously approved by EnergySouth, Inc. shareholders. - (D) The number of shares available for future issuance is increased by the number of shares subject to awards that terminate without the issuance of shares.